Congratulations! Halle Bailey Is A Boy Mom

 Halle Bailey is a new mommy!

-“The world is desperate to know you,” Halle captioned her January 6 Instagram post.
-The new mother shares an adorable first photo of her son alongside the announcement.
+“The world is desperate to know you,” Halle captioned her Jan.
+6 Instagram post.
+The new mother shared an adorable first photo of her son alongside the announcement.

-The younger Bailey sister’s comment section is overflowing with well wishes, congratulations, and cheers for the new bundle of joy.
+The younger Bailey sister’s comments section is overflowing with well wishes, congratulations and cheers for the new bundle of joy.

 The world finally gets a glimpse of Halle’s new baby

 Though the couple never officially responded to rumors, they did drop coy messages on social media.
-At one point, it seemed Halle responded with an Instagram caption, “minding my business…wbu?”
-DDG frequently seemed to respond to social chatter with tweets, Snapchat videos, and status updates.
+At one point, it seemed Halle responded with an Instagram caption writing, “minding my business…wbu?”
+DDG frequently seemed to respond to social chatter with tweets, Snapchat videos and status updates.

 RELATED